 Strap to beam connection.

 Regardless of the strap supplier's recommendations, the strap must be connected to the top of the main beam to prevent damage to the structure.

-2. Connect strap to anchor.
-Connect the other end of the strap to the split bolt in the anchor.
-Leave enough strap length to be able to make at least three, but no more than five complete turns around the bolt before it becomes tight (approximately 2 1/2 inches per turn or 7 1/2 to 13 inches total).
+but no more than five complete turns around the bolt before it becomes tight (approximately 2 1/2 inches per turn or 7 1/2 to 13 inches total).
 Fewer than three turns and the strap may not hold onto the bolt when force is applied.
 Conversely, more than five turns may not fit within the U-channel of the anchor head.
 Follow the procedure outlined in Figure 78.